GBLSMA/docassemble-MotionTutorial/README.md

 ## Basic concepts of document assembly
 ![Overview of Document Assembly](https://gblsma.github.io/docassemble-MotionTutorial/images/interview_workflow.png)

+The document assembly process can be separated into 3 logical steps: gathering information from the user in an interview, applying logical reasoning to the information, and finally assembling the information into a formatted document.
+A common scenario is completing a letter or legal pleading, where one or more blanks (called `variables` or `fields`) will be completed using responses obtained in the interview process.
+It is a greatly advanced version of search and replace.

+Docassemble adds some special features that make it especially compelling for use in document assembly.
+* You can pull in information from other sources on the Internet, such as Google Maps, and apply logical reasoning to it.
+* You have access to a full featured object oriented programming language, Python, and all the thousands of modules that have been built by others
+* Advanced features like interviews over text messaging, electronic signatures, and even artificial intelligence in the form of machine learning are all built-in.

+Docassemble has a learning curve, but as your confidence and skills grow, you won't find yourself limited by the platform as it is as flexible as the Python programming language itself.
+Yet even non-programmers will find that they can get started with Docassemble pretty quickly.

 ### Configure Microsoft Word to work with Docassemble
 To prevent problems, it's recommended that you [turn off automatic smart quotes](https://support.office.com/en-us/article/change-curly-quotes-to-straight-quotes-and-vice-versa-017963a0-bc5f-486b-9c9d-0ec511a8fb8f) while creating templates in Microsoft Word for Docassemble.
 Instructions vary.
 In recent versions of Word, you can turn off smart quotes by clicking File | Options | Proofing, selecting Autocorrect and uncheck the box "Smart quotes with straight quotes" under "Replace as you type" on both the Autoformat and Autoformat as you type tabs.